 What in the whole wide universe is a Change of Circumstance form?
-It sounds like the most bureaucratic, idiotic, useless, pointless, and needless document ever.
-Wise reader, it is.
-As part of recent RESPA law changes, we now have to issue a mortgage borrower a Change of Circumstance form any time we move a muscle, any time we cross the room, any time we use the restroom, we must alert the mortgage consumer as to all comings and goings and changes in circumstance!
-It is critical!
-It is a must!
-It is the law!
-I am of course being sarcastic, but for the love of all things logical, pure, and good, can I please get some applause for the use and reintroduction of logic into the mortgage business?
+It sounds like the most bureaucratic and needless document ever.
+As part of recent RESPA law changes we now have to issue a mortgage borrower a Change of Circumstance form any time we make a change.Can I please get some applause for the use and reintroduction of logic into the mortgage business?

-Here are some examples of when we have to send the mortgage client these Change of Circumstance forms, that can be anywhere from 6-10 pages each time there is a change.
+Here are some examples of when we have to send the mortgage client these Change of Circumstance forms.
+They can be anywhere from 6-10 pages each time there is a change.

 I could go on, but you get the point.

-The bottom line is that most of the bad actors in the mortgage industry that were perpetrating last minute changes and trying to pass off extra fees, for example, are now out of the business.
-The new licensing and continuing education requirements and overall regulatory environment is way to eliminate for those sorts of scammers.
+Most of the bad actors in the mortgage industry that were perpetrating last minute changes and trying to pass off extra fees are now out of the business.
+The new licensing and continuing education requirements and overall regulatory environment is also a way to eliminate those sorts of scammers.

-In the old days if a client had a legitimate change to request, the client would have called me, requested their changes, I would have altered the file on my end in the system, and when they went to settlement they would see the changes as requested.
+In the old days if a client had a legitimate change to request, the client would have called me.
+They would have requested their changes.
+I would have altered the file on my end in the system, and when they went to settlement they would see the changes as requested.
 Good enough, right?
-If it was not the way the client wanted it at settlement, they could refuse to sign it!
+If it was not the way the client wanted it at settlement they could refuse to sign it!
 So why in the blazes do we need to have a client sign 25 pages of extra tree killing documents?